cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Considerations:

-* The `draw print` instruction manipulates the text buffer and therefore interferes with the Print Merging optimization again.
-This optimization would need to be switched off.
+* The `draw print` instruction manipulates the text buffer, so the `mlogText()` function is used.
-* A separate function for each possible alignment is required.
-Unused functions aren't compiled, so there isn't any cost in terms of instruction space to defining a function for each existing alignment, but it is tedious and cumbersome.
-Defining all possible variants for instructions that have several keyword arguments might become unfeasible.
+* The function expects a keyword as an argument.
+It is possible to create custom instructions expecting several keywords this way.
+However, Mindcode is unable to enforce that the keywords are passed as arguments at the right places at this moment.

 ## The `ucontrol getBlock` instruction